25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 3. Overnight Oats

-A great option for busy mornings, simply mix up some rolled oats (avoid quick oats as they have a higher GI), milk, Greek yoghurt, berries and nuts or seeds and leave it to soak overnight.
+A great option for busy mornings, simply mix up some rolled oats (avoid quick oats as they have a higher GI), milk, Greek yogurt, berries and nuts or seeds and leave it to soak overnight.

 4. Avocado and Egg on Toast